Letter bomber who cost lawyer her hand says he was framed, wants appeal

 The explosion led police to intercept two other letter bombs, one of which had been sent to a law firm that had represented Amsel in another dispute between the couple.

-Amsel testified he was the victim of a set-up — that his wife and others were working to frame him.
+Amsel testified he was the victim of a setup — that his ex-wife and others were working to frame him.

 He was convicted based on DNA evidence, handwriting analysis of the letters and other items.
 Provincial court Judge Tracey Lord said Amsel acted in a callous and vengeful way, refused to accept responsibility for his actions, and had conspiracy theories that led him to seek revenge on those he thought had wronged him.

-Note: Note to readers: This is a corrected story.
-A previous version said Amsel testified he was set up by his wife.